-Table 2 compares the probability that a cyclone is around the reference position for positive SLA (column $P{SLA+}$ ) with the climatological probability (column $P{clim}$ ).
+Table 2 compares the probability that a cyclone is around the reference position for positive SLA (column P{SLA+}) with the climatological probability (column P{clim}).
 Each line denotes a different station.
-At all stations, differences are statistically significant at the 95 % level.
-Results show that for all stations the probability of finding a cyclone around the reference position in coincidence with a positive SLA is higher than the climatological mean.
+At all stations, differences are statistically significant at the 95% level.
+Results show that for all stations the probability to find a cyclone around the reference position in coincidence with a positive SLA is higher than the climatological mean.

-Further, Table 2 reports the relative frequency of cyclogenesis in the four different areas.
-The most important cyclogenesis areas is the WM for all stations, except for İskenderun and Alexandria, where it is the EM, and Tripoli, where it is Afr.
-Afr is also an important cyclogenetic area for Gabès (and it also plays an important role for Alexandria and İskenderun).
-Atl is only an important source of cyclones for stations located in the western Mediterranean (Alicante, Toulon, Trieste).
-The tracking algorithm failed to find a cyclone within a 10° radius from the reference position with comparatively large frequency in Gabès (37%), Toulon (29%), Alicante (28%) and Trieste (25%).
+Further, table 2 reports the relative frequency of cyclogenesis in the four different areas.
+The most important cyclogenesis areas is the WM for all stations, except for Iskenderun and Alexandria, where it is the Em, and Tripoli, where it is Afr.
+Afr is a important cyclogenetic area also for Gabes (and it plays an important role also for Alexandria and Iskenderun).
+Atl is an important source of cyclones only for stations located in the western Mediterranean (Alicante, Toulon, Trieste).
+The tracking algorithm fails to find a cyclone within a 10deg radius from the reference position with comparatively large frequency in Gabes (37%), Toulon (29%), Alicante (28%) and Trieste (25%).

-The link with cyclones is statistically significant for all stations for large negative SLAs as well (Table 3).
-However, the percentage of "not assigned" events is generally higher than for positive SLAs and it is particularly large for Dubrovnik and Tripoli, where almost 50% of large negative SLAs occurred when no cyclone was present within a 10° radius from the reference position.
-This is actually consistent with the MSLP composites in Fig. 3.
+The link with cyclones is statistically significant for all stations also for large negative SLAs (table 3).
+However, the percentage of "not assigned" events is generally higher than for positive SLAs, and it is particularly large for Dubrovnik and Tripoli, where almost 50% of large negative SLAs occurred when no cyclone was present within a 10deg radius from the reference position.
+This is actually consistent with the MSLP composites in figure 3.

-The cyclogenesis areas that have been identified for positive SLA are confirmed but for negative SLAs their relative importance is different (Table 3).
-With respect to positive SLAs, the frequency of Atl cyclogenesis is more important for negative SLAs in the eastern Mediterranean than in the western Mediterranean.
-Considering large negative SLAs, the WM keeps a leading role, being the main overall source and individual sources for most stations (Alicante, Toulon, Trieste, Dubrovnik, Tripoli and Gabès), while very few cyclones are generated in the Ë and Afr is the main cyclogenesis area for Alexandria and İskenderun.
+The cyclogenesis areas that have been identified for positive SLA are confirmed, but for negative SLAs their relative importance is different (table 3).
+With respect to positive SLAs, the frequency of Atl cyclogenesis is more important for negative SLAs in the Eastern than in the Western Mediterranean.
+Considering large negative SLAs, the WM keeps a leading role, being the main overall source and individually for most stations (Alicante, Toulon, Trieste, Dubrovnik, Tripoli and Gabes), while very few cyclones are generated in the EM, and Afr is the main cyclogenesis area for Alexandria and Iskenderun.

-Figure 8 shows the centres of anticyclones at the time of negative SLAs.
-It is made following the same procedure that was used for Fig. 7, which refers to cyclones.
-It reveals the location of centres of anticyclones in the areas where the right column of Fig. 5 shows high-pressure systems.
-Anticyclones are actually concentrated around the stations, with the exception of Gabès and, to a lesser degree, Trieste, where the wind effect is much larger than the inverse barometer effect and anticyclones play a minor role.
+Figure 8 shows the centrers of anticyclones at the time of negative SLAs.
+It is made following the same procedure that has been used for figure 7, which refers to cyclones.
+It reveals the location of centres of anticyclones in the areas where the right column of figure 5 shows high pressure systems.
+Anticyclones are actually concentrated around the stations, with the exception of Gabes and, to a lesser degree, Trieste, where the wind effect is much larger than the inverse barometer effect and anticyclones play a minor role.
 Therefore, negative SLAs are linked to the presence of a high pressure around the station.
-This is necessarily true for most stations because of the in-
+This is necessarily true for most stations, because of the inverse barometer effect.
+However (see table 4), the probability to find an anticyclone at a distance lower than 10 degrees from the reference position3 at the time of negative SLAs is significantly larger than the climatological value only for three stations (Toulon, Thessaloniki, Iskenderun).
+On the contrary, in Gabes, the absence of an anticyclone is linked to negative SLAs (and this is justified by the dominant role of the wind at this station).
+The link with the presence of a cyclone in the part of the basin opposite to the station (table 3) is stronger than what shown in table 4 for anticyclones.